CSH-Integration/VBCS-Workshop/LabGuide100.md

 ### Step 4 Give it a proper name and some description:
 ![](images/100/oic4.png)

-### Step 5 Fill in the connection and security authentication details
+### Step 5 Fill in the connection and security authentication details by using your database credentials.
+**Username:admin
+Password:Tetratech123**

 ![](images/100/oic5.png)
-Username:admin
-Password:Tetratech123

 ### Step 6 Test it and save it